Infant Sleeping Guidelines

 There’s not one universally comfortable position to help you get sleep after a cesarean section.
 It may take some trial and error (and some extra pillows!) to find a position that will help you relax without pain.

-Some commonly-loved sleeping positions after a c-section include:
+Some commonly-loved sleeping positions after a C-section include:

 • On your back